Ways You Can Help:

 A.D.O.P.T.
 Website and Content Creation

-Assistance is needed in keeping our website up-to-date.
-We are also on the lookout for specialized IT talent with experience in Javascript, Flash, etc. Talented photographers are always needed as well.
+We are on the lookout for specialized IT talent with experience in Javascript, Flash, etc. Talented photographers are always needed as well.
 A picture is worth a thousand words!

 Off-Site Activities